Cameron-Meinsma/Assignment_2/README.md

 The following columns are in the CSV file:
 1. Filename
-2. Title (Optional)
-3. Document
+2. Document
-4. Text (Optional)
+3. Text
-5. Tokens
+4. TODO: Tokens
-6. Lemmas
+5. TODO: Lemmas
-7. Parts-of-speech
+6. TODO: Parts-of-speech
-8. Metadata (Optional)

 ### 8. Quality checks
 TODO